Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 I like each hen getting a piece so I chop accordingly so there’s enough to go around.
 I buy bananas for my family, not my chickens, so they will usually only get one, if any.
 We give them all of our banana peels which is a treat unto itself.

 Cutting the bananas and spreading them around gives all the chickens a chance of having some.
 This enables even the least dominant hens to get their share.
-Plus, it makes it safer for the chickens because they won’t be eating too much “non-chicken food”.
-Bananas contain a lot of sugar.
 Give bananas to chickens like you would other treats: in moderation.

 You can give chickens banana peels as well.
 However, they will likely only eat the inside that was facing the banana.
 They will peck at it and eat that down to the harder skin.
 Most chickens and roosters won’t find the hard skin appealing.